ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-8-1.md

 The Role of Innovation: Encouraging Creative Thinking and Experimentation
 =========================================================================

-Chapter 9: Techniques for Sustaining an Innovative Culture
+Techniques for Sustaining an Innovative Culture
 ----------------------------------------------------------

 In this chapter, we explore various techniques and strategies for sustaining an innovative culture within organizations.
 We delve into the key elements that contribute to fostering a culture of innovation and examine practical approaches to nurture and sustain it over time.